 Students pursuing the Master's Report Option are required to work with their Master's Report Committee to develop a Master's Report and defend their report subject by degree completion.

 The Master's Report Committee must abide by the Graduate College's committee requirements.
 A minimum of two SIE eligible faculty members must serve on the committee.
+The third member may be a Special Member.

 All SIE graduate students are required to submit Annual Progress Reports to the Graduate Coordinator at end of each academic year to track satisfactory academic progress.